COT6900/DavidBruck/README.md

 https://wiki.haskell.org/A_practical_Template_Haskell_Tutorial
 Assignment exercises:
    Write a Code Generator with Template Haskell to make object relational mapping (ORM) functions for CRUD operations on a database from a schema definition.

+*Work-in-progress:* Code Generator is only partially completely.
+Currently, it can create strongly typed Haskell datatypes based on table schema.
+However, it still was supposed to be able to dynamically create typed Query and Create/Insert functions.
+Neither the work to parse the IMDB database into SQLite nor to host the database on a website has yet been started.

 https://hackage.haskell.org/package/http-server
 Assignment exercises: